California College of the Arts LogoCalifornia College of the ArtsPrevious feature

 next item

-About BFA Furniture
+About the Furniture concentration

 Think with your hands

-🪑 About BFA Furniture
+🪑 About the Furniture concentration

-This program sees making as a design process.
+The Furniture concentration, within the Interdisciplinary BFA program, sees making as a design process.
 You’ll get your hands on natural materials like wood and metal and embrace the slowness of production, focusing on care as much as craft, function as much as form.
 Technique- and studio-focused classes are both part of the educational experience, as well as an emphasis on sustainable production and sourcing.

 Apprentice-style teaching